-Say to students, "I have some yellow, red and blue crayons.
+Say to students, "I have some yellow, red, and blue crayons.
 How might we use them to investigate what happens when we mix colors?"
 Accept all ideas.
-Guide students toward the idea of drawing with one color first and then drawing with a different color on top.
+Guide students toward the idea of drawing with one color first, then drawing with a different color on top of the first drawing.

 You might have students color on the color mixing template (resource #5).
 Allow students to choose the colors they want to mix in each circle.
 After a few minutes, you might ask students some of the following questions:

 Note: When mixing colors using markers, students may be able to see the new color more distinctly on the back side of the paper.

 Put students in pairs.
 Ask them to find one new color they made that is the same or almost the same as their partner's.
 Did they both use the same two (or three) colors to make that new color?
 Can they find another new color they have in common?
 Did they both use the same two (or three) colors to make that new color, too?